OpenTelemetry Go distro for Uptrace

 Baggage

-You can use package baggagecopy to read key/values stored in baggage in the starting span's parent context and add them as attributes to the span.
+You can use the baggagecopy package to read key/value pairs stored in baggage from the starting span's parent context and add them as attributes to the span.

 go